 For general information about the breed, visit our Labrador Retrievers article.

-We’re going to offer an honest look at the features and health of this popular dog.
+We’re going to offer an honest look at the features and health of the popular chocolate Lab dog.

 Where does the chocolate Labrador come from?

 So let’s start out by looking at the origins of the Labrador Retriever.

 And that lovely brown color that makes the chocolate Labrador so appealing.